Programs & Services

 These are Bridge’s drop-in centers where homeless youth receive survival aid each day during the week.
 At the Welcome Center, youth can have a hot meal, take a shower, access lockers, and do their laundry.
 At the Transitional Day Program (TDP) youth can participate in life skills workshops, enjoy community meals, and connect with case managers to help them obtain critical documentation papers (identification cards, transcripts, CORI records, etc.).

 Our Education and Career Development staff help youth earn their high school certificate, start college, learn job skills, and establish meaningful careers.
 We provide classes to prepare youth to earn their alternative high-school degree on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
 Our College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
 Career Development staff offer Open Job Search hours and job training in soft skills.

 This unique residential program is a short-term transitional residential program for homeless youth who are able to commit to intensive counseling, maintain employment, save 70% of their income, continue their education, and work with case managers to obtain long-term transitional or permanent housing.
-During the winter months (November – April), Bridge opens up the Warming Center to youth who need overnight shelter and survival.
+During the winter months (November – April), Bridge opens up the Welcome Center to youth who need overnight shelter and survival.

 Transitional Living Program

 The Transitional Living Program (TLP) is a long-term residential program for up to 12 young men and women, ages 18-24.
 Residents are required to maintain employment, continue their education, meet weekly with a Bridge counselor, and work with case managers on reaching their goals.
 Residents have access to all of the services at Bridge; and may stay in the TLP for up to two years.

 About Successful Transitions to Adulthood Research Study (STARS):